Skip to content

 1. We use CamelCase in our Python component's name, while attribute hyphens become underscores.
 For example, the v-text-field component becomes VTextField, and the v-model attribute becomes v_model.

-2. Strings, ints, floats, and booleans used to set attributes are assigned as normal like vuetify.VTextField(label="myLabel") for the "myLabel" String.
+2. Strings, ints, floats, and booleans used to set attributes are assigned as normal like v3.VTextField(label="myLabel") for the "myLabel" String.

-3. Variables used to set attributes are surrounded by parenthesis like vuetify.VTextField(label=("myLabel",)).
-The comma is used to provide an initial value like vuetify.VTextField(label=("myLabel", "Initial Label")).
+3. Expressions or state variables used to set attributes are assigned as a String in a tuple (i.e. surrounded by parenthesis) like v3.VTextField(label=("myLabel",)).
+The comma enforces the usage of a tuple.
+An optional second parameter is used to provide an initial value like v3.VTextField(label=("myLabel", "Initial Label")).

 4. Vuetify implicitly sets boolean properties.
 For example, if something is to be disabled, then one simply writes disabled.
-In our Python implementation, this is done explicitly like vuetify.VTextField(disabled=True).
+In our Python implementation, this is done explicitly like v3.VTextField(disabled=True).

 Given these rules, we can recreate the JavaScript/HTML text field example in trame as follows.